HeyHugo/browser-notification/README.md

 **browser-notification does just a few things**
 - Look for [browser support](http://caniuse.com/#feat=notifications) and ask for user permission
+- For API simplicity one can always fire `notify()` since in case it's not available it's a just a no-op.
-- Only ever fire actual notifications if API is available + permitted and browser tab is not already focused.
-So if notifications is available `notify` will fire otherwise it's basically a no-op function.
+- If browser tab is already focused `notify()` will not fire a notification.
 - Clicking a notification will focus the browser tab that fired the notification.

 **Note** - The underlying Notifications API for permission is async so if you want to initialize `BrowserNotification` at the same time as firing `notify`, you must first resolve `BrowserNotification.available` -promise to ensure initialization is complete, see API and example below.